zebresel-com/mongodm/README.md

 Subsequently you have all information for mongodm usage and can now connect to a database.
 Load your localisation file and parse it until you get a `map[string]string` type.
 Then set the database host and name.
 Pass the config reference to the mongodm `Connect()` method and you are done.
+(You dont need to set a localisation file or credentials)

 ```go
 	file, err := ioutil.ReadFile("locals.json")